AutodeskGames/stingray-docs/source/source_access/getting_started/user_accounts.md

 <http://www.github.com>

-## Set up your Gamedev developer account
+## Register for a Gamedev developer account

-If you do not already have a developer account at the Autodesk Gamedev portal, register here:
+If you do not already have a developer account at the Autodesk Gamedev portal, create a new account here:

 <https://gamedev.autodesk.com/>

-If you already have an Autodesk 360 account, you can use your Autodesk ID and password to register.
-If you do not have an Autodesk account, you will be prompted to create one.
+If you already have an Autodesk account, you can use your Autodesk ID and password to register.
+If not, we'll ask you to create one.

-## Link your Gamedev account to your GitHub account
+## Link your Gamedev and GitHub accounts

-Once you have access to the developer area of the Gamedev portal, request Stingray source code access for your project.
-You must also tell us your GitHub username so that we can give your GitHub account the right to access the source code repositories.
+Once you have access to the developer area of the Gamedev portal, you need to tell us your GitHub username so that we can give your GitHub account the right to access the source code repositories.

-1. Sign in to the portal at <http://gamedev.autodesk.com>
+1. Click your name and select **Profile**.

-2. Click your name and select **Projects**.
+2. Enter your GitHub account name in the *GitHub Username* field, and click **Save**.

-3. Select an existing project or create a new one using the **Create New Project** tab.
+## Create a new company and project

-4. Email <gamedev@autodesk.com> to request access to Stingray source.
+If you don't already have a company and a project set up on the Gamedev site, make sure you set those up now.
+These help manage what products you have access to.

-5. Once granted Stingray access, click your name and select **Profile**.
+## Request Stingray source access

-6. Enter your GitHub account name in the *GitHub Username* field, and click **Save**.
+Finally, e-mail <gamedev@autodesk.com> to request access to Stingray source for your new project.

-When your Autodesk account is granted access rights to the Stingray project, your GitHub user account is also granted access to the Stingray source code repository.
+When your Autodesk account is granted access rights to the Stingray project, your GitHub user account is also granted access to the Stingray source code repository on GitHub.
 You will receive a notification by e-mail.
+You can then carry on with the next steps listed under ~{ Getting started with source access }~.